 For ages, there have been many ways to relay messages to Santa.
 From snail mail to emails and even age-old traditions—like in Scotland, where kids shout their messages up the chimney to Santa—the possibilities are almost endless.
 To help you find the best way to relay your Christmas messages to the North Pole, Santa’s Scout Elves have compiled three tried and true ways to make sure Santa always receives your letter!

-With your kids, visit elfontheshelf.com/write-letter-santa to submit wish lists, messages, questions and more directly to Santa.
-While you’re there, listen to a special message from the Big Man in Red (message can only be heard on desktop computers).
+With your kids, visit Santa’s North Pole to submit wish lists, messages, questions and more directly to Santa.
+While you’re there, listen to a special message from the Big Man in Red.

 The North Pole